Our Core Team

 Since then he has been synthesizing the teaching of philosophy both inside and outside of school settings, as a play-worker with disabled children and as a specialist in schools for the philosophy foundation.
 As well as this, his roles in the philosophy foundation include being a project manager, mentor for new trainees and teachers, and offering supporting roles across the charity.

-Charlotte Knowles- Director of Public Engagement, PR and Marketing
+Charlotte Knowles- Director of Public Engagement & PR

 Charlotte graduated from the University of Sussex in 2009 with a BA (hons) in Philosophy and English Literature, staying on to complete a Masters in Philosophy in 2010.
 After working for a year in a 6th Form College in Brighton, Charlotte embarked upon a PhD in philosophy at Birkbeck College, University of London.
 She completed this in 2015 with a thesis entitled Becoming Oneself: A Heideggerean Analysis of Complicity.